jpabadir/jpabadir/README.md

-# Welcome to my GitHub!
+# Welcome to my profile!

 #### I'm a freelance software developer!
 I graduated from UBC Okanagan with a Bachelor of Science in Computer Science in May of 2021.
 I interned as a Web Developer for RBC in 2019, and for Amazon Web Services as a Software Development Engineer in 2020.
 I started a company to house my work, you can view its website [here](https://www.northpnd.com).